christiansandberg/canopen/doc/pdo.rst

             f.write('%s\n' % speed)

     # Using a callback to asynchronously receive values
+    # Do not do any blocking operations here!
     def print_speed(message):
         print('%s received' % message.name)
         for var in message: